libexpat/libexpat/expat/win32/README.txt

-Expat can be built on Windows in three ways: using MS Visual C++ (6.0 or .NET), Borland C++ Builder 5 or Cygwin.
+Expat can be built on Windows in two ways: using MS Visual C++ (6.0 or .NET) or Cygwin.

 * Cygwin:
   This follows the Unix build procedures.

-* C++ Builder 5:
-  Possible with make files in the BCB5 subdirectory.
-  Details can be found in the ReadMe file located there.

 * MS Visual C++ 6:
   Based on the workspace file expat.dsw.
 The related project